 The trick with gas grills is keeping the lid closed.
 If you continuously open the lid to check on the meat, you’ll lose heat and the food will take longer to cook.
 Limit the amount you open the lid to get the best sear on your meat when gas grilling.

-When it comes to grilling, nothing quite beats the incredible flavors produced by smoking wood.
+When it comes to grilling with a charcoal grill or an offset smoker, nothing quite beats the incredible flavors produced by smoking wood.
 Any food lover will tell you that true wood smoke adds an unparalleled flavor to your food.

 Pay attention to the quality of the wood you source for smoking.
 Whether you use oak, hickory, applywoord or any other type to smoke meats, it’s important it’s properly aged to produce the best quality smoke possible.

 Of all the grilling fuels, nothing quite beats the flavours you can get from wood.
 With many different types of wood available, we’ll cover some of the most popular to choose from below.

 Oak is one the most popular choices for smoke grilling.
 If you’re new to using wood as fuel, this is a good place to start.
 It gives a milder flavour that doesn’t overpower.

 Best meats to smoke: lamb, beef, brisket, sausages

 Hickory is a versatile choice which works with many cuts of meats.
 However, too much can give meats a slightly more bitter flavour.

 Best meats to smoke: ribs, pork shoulders, red meat and poultry

 Maple gives a wonderfully subtle smokey flavor.
 This is a good one to use for a sweeter, lighter flavour.